Agent Skills: Feature-Sliced Design Architecture

 │ ├── @x/

-│ │ └── order.ts # API specifically for order entity
+│ │ └── order.ts # exports intended specifically for the order entity

 │ └── index.ts